danwing/public-key-hash/draft-wing-settle-public-key-hash.md

-Because the server's public key is encoded into its domain name, changing the public key would also change its domain name -- thus, its identity as known by client password managers and other configurations in clients (e.g., printer, SMB share, etc.).
+Because the server's public key is encoded into its domain name, changing the public key would also change its domain name -- thus, its identity as known by the client changes, disrupting configuration of that server on the client (e.g., printer configuration, SMB share configuration, password manager, etc.).
 As such an identity change is extremely disruptive, it needs to be avoided.
 This means the public/private key pair on a server needs to stay static.
-The tradeoff is servers are vulnerable to their private keys being stolen and an active attacker intercepting traffic to that server.
-The alternatives are to continue using unencrypted communication to local servers, which is vulnerable to passive attack, or to condition users to validate self-signed certificates for local servers.
+The tradeoff is a stolen private key allows an attacker to intercept traffic to that server for a long time, without requiring the attacker to retain access to the server (to steal its changed private key).
+This is not ideal but superior to plain text communication or conditioning users to accept self-signed certificate warnings for servers on the local domain.

 # IANA Considerations {#iana}